The Gig Is Up

-The Gig Is Up is a Canadian documentary film, directed by Shannon Walsh and released in 2021.
+The Gig Is Up is a 2021 Canadian documentary film, directed by Shannon Walsh.
 The film explores the impact of the contemporary gig economy on society.

 The film premiered on April 23, 2021, at the Copenhagen International Documentary Film Festival, and had its Canadian premiere at the Hot Docs Canadian International Documentary Festival on April 29.

 Sophie Farkas Bolla received a Canadian Screen Award nomination for Best Editing in a Documentary at the 10th Canadian Screen Awards in 2022.

 Reception

 Critical response

 The Gig is Up received positive reviews from film critics.
 On Rotten Tomatoes, it has a 100% approval rating based on reviews from 11 critics.